-2. eQuus: a Clustered DHT
+2 eQuus: a Clustered DHT

-2.1.
-Overview of eQuus
+2.1 Overview of eQuus

-eQuus [11] is a structured peer-to-peer overlay which forms a distributed hash table (DHT) consisting of clusters or cliques of nodes instead of individual nodes.
-A unique id is assigned to each clique instead of each individual node.
+eQuus [12] is a structured peer-to-peer overlay which forms a distributed hash table (DHT) consisting of clusters or cliques of nodes instead of individual nodes.
+A unique identifier (id) is assigned to each clique instead of each individual node.
 Nodes in the same clique are closer to each other than nodes in different cliques, based on some proximity metric such as latency.
-These nodes are close enough to maintain an all-to-all neighborhood among them, and hence they are termed as clique.
+These nodes maintain an all-to-all overlay neighborhood among them, and hence they are collectively denoted as a clique.
+The number of nodes in a clique and the spread of these nodes in the proximity space are small enough to allow such all-to-all neighborhood.
+Although the DHT overlay is formed among cliques, individual nodes keep data structures (or routing tables) to represent the overlay, by maintaining pointers to individual nodes in other relevant cliques.
+IP addresses of the nodes are stored along with clique ids as pointers.

 Unlike many DHT overlays, the nodes or the cliques do not assume random ids.
 Rather, the segmentation of the idspace closely resembles the segmentation of the proximity space into cliques.
 If all possible ids define the id space, each clique occupies a certain numerically contiguous segment of the id-space.
 Due to the id assignment process explained later in this section, cliques with numerically adjacent ids occupy adjacent segments of the proximity space.
-All the existing cliques in the network can thus form a successor-predecessor relationship based on the numerical sequence of the ids such that the successor and predecessor cliques are adjacent to each other.
+All the existing cliques in the network can thus form a successorpredecessor relationship based on the numerical sequence of the ids such that the successor and predecessor cliques are adjacent to each other.